ssbc/ssb-meta-feeds-spec/README.md

   3 --> contact
 ```

-It is **RECOMMENDED** that the application-specific subfeeds are leafs in the
+Application-specific subfeeds are leafs in the tree, and they **MUST NOT** be
-tree, but they **MAY** be metafeeds that contain other application-specific
+metafeeds that contain other application-specific subfeeds.
-subfeeds.

 ## Key management, identity and metadata